-d) 2006-145 - Douglas Krell - Order to Show Cause/non-payment of fine \$1663.27 -CS Renewal:
+d) 2006-145 - Douglas Krell - Order to Show Cause/non-payment of fine \$1663.27 - CS Renewal:

-Ms. Wilhite stated that licensee Douglas Krell currently renewed his controlled substance licensed with the board and has not paid fines related to his case 2006-145, she would like the board to issue an order to show cause to revoke CS license due to non-payment of fines.
+Ms. Wilhite stated that licensee Douglas Krell currently renewed his controlled substance licensed with the board and has not paid fines related to his case 2006-145, she would like the board to issue an order to show cause.

-Motion made by Mr. Mazzoni, seconded by Ms. Buesing to issue the order to show cause and set a hearing for the June 2014 board meeting, the board voted unanimously to pass the motion.
+Motion made by Mr. Mazzoni, seconded by Ms. Buesing to issue an order to show cause and set a hearing for the June 2014 board meeting, the board voted unanimously to pass the motion.